 I’ve been accused of oversharing – in my Facebook posts, in my personal interactions with people – and sometimes, my accusers are right.
-I have given out too much information (hereafter TMI).
-Perhaps it wasn’t necessary to tweet about how cold the gel was on my body while lying on a table, waiting for an ultrasound….
+I have given out too much information (hereafter TMI), thinking that I had nothing to hide (but in retrospect, I probably shouldn’t have told the world a few things).

 And sometimes, I’m just being honest and it’s their problem that they can’t handle my honesty.
 I hope.

 So what’s the difference?
 When do you cross the line from opening up to others and being vulnerable into oversharing?
 I’ve been thinking about this as far as how it relates to performing.
 I strive to be an authentic performer, and to teach my students to find authenticity in their performances.

 I think the difference is intent.
 Vulnerability is a real expression of your feelings, telling a story, telling the truth.
 It is an attempt to connect with your listener or your viewer and evoke a response that is also genuine.
 It is not an attempt to impress but to express.
 It is an attempt to resonate with your listener or viewer.

 Oversharing is selfish.
 It is an attempt to evoke a response – of admiration, of pity, of concern, of outrage.
 You are putting something out there that is one-sided, not really looking for a dialogue or gaining an understanding, but just spewing it out to the world and damn the consequences.
 It may be truthful, but it’s not authentic.
 It is projecting rather than resonating.
 And as singers, we want to think about resonating, both in terms of tone quality and in terms of our performances.

 Perhaps oversharing is the other side of the coin of being afraid to be vulnerable.
 It’s a way of overcompensating.

 In Part 2 of this blog, I’ll give examples of how this applies in performances that I have seen.